tru-technoid/Human-Action-Recongnition-Using-Classification-Models/README.md

 ## Results
 - A detailed comparison of model accuracy and efficiency is presented in the notebook.

+---

+## License

+This project is licensed under the MIT License.
+See the `LICENSE` file for more details.

+---

 ## Contributing

 We welcome contributions!
 To get started: